MaximeTAlgosup/AfterWords/documents/functional/functionalSpecifications.md

 ---

-This application would be a web application, therefore, an internet connection should be provided by the user to acces the website.
+This application would be a web application, therefore, an internet connection should be provided by the user to access the website.

 ---